Equivalent Mechanical Models for Sloshing: Nonlinear pendulum model

-where ${\bm{F}}_B$ is the external force applied at the center of mass $B$ of the body, and ${\bm{\tau}}$ is the external torque applied to the body.
-Notice how the resulting torque applied to the rigid body at its center of mass is the sum of the external torque and the torque generated by the pendulum's tension, i.e., ${\bm{\tau}}_B = {\bm{\tau}} - {\bm{r}}_{BP} \times {\bm{N}}$.
-The $x$ and $y$ components of Eqs.~\eqref{pend3d2}, along with \eqref{rig3d1} and \eqref{rig3d}, describe the coupled pendulum--rigid body dynamics.
-We can inject Eq.~\eqref{tensionpend} into Eqs.~\eqref{pend3d2}, \eqref{rig3d1}, and \eqref{rig3d} to obtain the final expression of the coupled nonlinear equations of motion, in the form of $\mathcal{M}\ddot {\bm{x}} = {\bm{u}}$ as\footnote{the last two equations in $\ddot \theta$ and $\ddot \phi$ can also be divided by the common term $m_P$.
+By substituting Eq.~\eqref{tensionpend} into Eqs.~\eqref{pend3d2}, \eqref{rig3d1}, and \eqref{rig3d}, the tension force $N$ can be eliminated, yielding the final set of coupled nonlinear equations of motion.
+These can be written compactly in the form $\mathcal{M}\ddot {\bm{x}} = {\bm{u}}$ as\footnote{the last two equations in $\ddot \theta$ and $\ddot \phi$ can also be divided by the common term $m_P$.
 This is not done in this document to keep consistent units in the mass matrix, even though consistency is not strictly needed.}

-The global mass matrix $\mathcal{M}$ and the input vector ${\bm{u}}$ are functions of external forces and torques, gravity, and the state of the system.
-When it comes to simulating the temporal response of the multi-body system, Eq.~\eqref{multibred} can be solved for the acceleration vector $\ddot {\bm{x}}$, which can then be integrated over time together with the kinematics of the system.
+The global mass matrix $\mathcal{M}$ and the input vector ${\bm{u}}$ depend on the external forces and torques, the gravitational acceleration, and the state of the system.
+For numerical simulation purposes, Eq.~\eqref{multibred} can be solved for the acceleration vector $\ddot {\bm{x}}$, which can subsequently be integrated together with the kinematics to obtain the temporal evolution of the state.

-It is worth underlining that $\mathcal{M}$ is nonsingular as long as $\cos \theta \ne 0$, so $\left|\theta\right|$ must not exceed 90 deg for this model to be implementable in practice.
-While this certainly is a mathematical limitation of the model, it shall not be intended as a practical one: sloshing angles reaching these values indicate a serious issue with the system, not with the model.
-For practical (working) designs, sloshing angles must be limited to few tens of degrees at max, which is also the typical range at which equivalent mechanical models can still successfully approximate the more complex behavior of liquid propellant.
+It is important to note that $\mathcal{M}$ remains nonsingular only when $\cos \theta \ne 0$.
+Consequently, the present formulation becomes singular for $\left|\theta\right|$, implying that the pendulum angle must remain within this limit for the model to be numerically well posed.
+Although this represents a mathematical limitation of the chosen coordinates, it should not be regarded as a practical restriction.
+Indeed, sloshing amplitudes approaching such values would indicate a severe degradation of the system behaviour rather than a deficiency of the model itself.
+In realistic spacecraft applications, sloshing angles are typically expected to remain within a few tens of degrees at most, which also corresponds to the range over which equivalent mechanical models provide a meaningful approximation of the more complex fluid dynamics of liquid propellants.